Skip to main content

 Key insights

-• For Alternative Performance Measures (APMs), our data analysis of the 19 Danish non-financial services C25 reporters highlights diverse and divergent practices in their disclosures within the latest annual reports.
-For example, the highest number of APMs is 23 and the lowest is one APM per company varying significantly between industries and sectors.
+• For Alternative Performance Measures (APMs), our data analysis of the 20 Danish non-financial services C25 reporters highlights diverse and divergent practices in their disclosures within the latest annual reports.
+For example, the highest number of APMs is 24 and the lowest is 3 APMs per company varying significantly between industries and sectors.
 The number and nature of APMs also depend on the size and complexity of the individual companies.
 The total number of APMs is 232 for all companies of which 121, or 52%, are classified as ‘Other APMs’ being unique and tailored to the company.
 The use of APMs is common practice.

 Number of APMs

-• The median number of total APMs was 13, adjusted APMs was 6, and non-adjusted APMs was 7.
+• The median and average number of total APMs was 13.
+The average adjusted APMs was 6 and the average non-adjusted APMs was 7.

 • In our data analysis, adjusted APMs consist of financial measures that exclude one-off/non-operational items to reflect core performance or represents a component of a broader financial metric, such as organic revenue growth as opposed to total revenue growth, while non-adjusted APMs (e.g., standard EBITDA) include all items without exclusions.
 Any key ratio presented as adjusted must be explicitly labelled as such in the annual reports; otherwise, it is considered non-adjusted, with the exception of organic growth measures due to its nature.